ehazizaj/Relations/readme.md

 # Relations
-This repo is a model relationship crud and action <br>
+This repo is Eloquent Relationships CRUD Operations with DB Migration.
-1- One to one <br>
-2- One to many<br>
-3- Many to many